What are the Best Books for Mums Which Aren’t About Motherhood or Parenting?

 1. The Kickass Single Mom – Emma Johnson

-Aussie Money Mindset extraordinaire, Denise Duffield-Thomas, wrote Get Rich, Lucky Bitch, a must read to change how you are with money.
+Aussie Money Mindset extraordinaire, Denise Duffield-Thomas, wrote Lucky Bitch, a must-read to change how you are with money.
 Clear your money blocks, learn more about yourself and your relationship with money, why you do things the way you do and prepare to make more money!
 While it might seem a bit ‘woo woo’ to some, it’s worth reading and doing the exercises.
 You can check out Denise’s site for more resources too.

 3. The Barefoot Investor – Scott Pape

-If you want more on paying off debt or getting your finances in order check out the 21 Day Money Challenge (free), how this couple paid off $90,000 worth of debt in 12 months (starting out unemployed) or the 5 day fast money boost.
+If you want more on paying off debt or getting your finances in order check out how this couple paid off $90,000 worth of debt in 12 months (starting out unemployed) or all our ways to make money.

 4. The Big Leap – Gay Hendricks